kencoelhoo-source/Builder-brief/README.md

 - Mock personas for fast reviewer demos.
 - Back navigation, draft resume, language preference, theme preference, and draft clearing.
 - Simulated payload previews, timers, trackers, and client-side PDF generation.
-- A visible `tel:1930` link.
+- A visible `tel:1930` link to the National Cybercrime Helpline.
 The browser does not place the call automatically.

 ### Simulated or not connected